sharvesh24/Health-Hub/README.md

 Python's tkinter GUI is used in creating the frontend part of this application.
 The developed application can be converted into an executable file.

+The working model and output screenshots are attached in this repository as Output.jpg-Output_9.jpg